News and Events Menu

 “Doing something ‘great’ to me means that you’ve discovered something that’s important for diagnosing cancer, for treating cancer or for preventing cancer.
 Now, as a cancer center, our job is to make sure that our work makes its way to patient care or to the population,” Sleckman said.
 “We must do great things, make great discoveries that advance fields and get those discoveries into the care of the people who need it most.”

-In January of this year, Sleckman left New York and moved to Birmingham, Alabama, to join the O’Neal Comprehensive Cancer Center at UAB as its new director.
+In January of this year, Sleckman left New York and moved to Birmingham, Alabama, to join the UAB O’Neal Comprehensive Cancer Center as its new director.

 In his new role, Sleckman says he plans to build on the successes of his predecessors by strengthening the O’Neal Cancer Center’s existing programs and empowering its many physicians and scientists to do the same.